ardentperf/cnpg-playground/lab/README.md

 When the script completes, it will reboot the server.
-After the reboot, you can connect with either SSH or RDP and all terminals will automatically use a `nix` devshell to enter an environment will tools for learning and exploring.
+After the reboot, you can connect with either SSH or RDP and all terminals will automatically use a `nix` devshell to enter an environment with tools for learning and exploring.

 Run this command to create infrastructure including S3-compatible storage and kubernetes clusters named `kind-k8s-eu` and `kind-k8s-us`: